-- Transition to Existing Single Family Neighborhood: Various widths of greenways and building setbacks from adjacent property lines that been explored to provide a "buffer" between future development on the BART Property and the existing neighborhood.
-Greenways ranging from 25 feet to 100 feet have been analyzed from an urban design perspective as part of the Specific Plan to date.
+- Transition to Existing Single Family Neighborhood: Various widths of greenways and building setbacks from adjacent property lines that been explored to provide a "buffer" between future development on the BART Property and the existing neighborhood, as described earlier.
 Please answer the following questions: - a.
 How does the size of a setback between existing homes and new development affect the viability of a successful TOD project, including meeting BART's and the Area Plan's objectives for the overall development program? - b.
-How would you work to achieve sensitive transition to adjacent single family residential neighborhood, and engage with that community specifically in that development process? - c.
+How would you work within or beyond the Specific Plan process to achieve sensitive transition to adjacent single family residential neighborhood, and engage with that community specifically in that development process? - c.
 What is your estimate of the maximum possible width of setback of new development from existing homes that could be accommodated on this site, beyond which achievement of a financially viable mixed use project would become in infeasible? - 2.
-Interface with the Specific Plan: Please describe any specific policies or regulations that you feel it will be important for the Specific Plan to include (or not include) in order to support your proposed development concept, BART's site objectives, the Area Plan objectives.
+Interface with the Specific Plan: Please describe any specific policies or regulations that you feel it will be important for the Specific Plan to include (or not include) in order to support your proposed development concept, alternative development concept (if any), BART's site objectives, the Area Plan objectives.